WOA Annual meeting

 - Discussion:

-- proximal 1/3 of tibia is most common site for tibial stress frxs in adolescents, but in runners tibial stress frx occur near the junction of the middle and distal thirds;
+- proximal 1/3 of tibia is most common site for tibial stress frxs in adolescents, but in runners tibial stress frx occur near junction of middle and distal thirds;

 - tibia is the most frequent stress fracture location in most series in both athletes and modern military training;